arun-kr-reddy/notes/operating_system.md

 ### communication with I/O devices
 - **port:** point of connection to the system, I/O devices connect to the CPU & memory via a bus to a port on the machine
-- **simple device model:** block devices store a set of numbered blocks (disks), character devices produce/consume stream of bytes (keyboard), devices expose an interface of memory registers (like current status of device, command to excute, data to transfer), internals of device are usually hidden
+- **simple device model:** block devices store a set of numbered blocks (disks), character devices produce/consume stream of bytes (keyboard), devices expose an interface of memory registers (like current status of device, command to execute, data to transfer), internals of device are usually hidden
 - **OS registers read/write:**
   - **explicit I/O instructions:** privileged instructions used by OS to read & write to specific registers on device
   - **memory mapped I/O:** device makes registers appear like memory locations, OS simply reads/writes from memory (part of address space reserved for I/O devices), memory hardware routes accesses to these special memory addresses to devices